PeregrineLabs/Ecosystem/README.md

 					 },
 	}

-The key words are self explanitory, as you can see each environment file expects the tool to be installed in a specific location.
+The key words are self explanatory, as you can see each environment file expects the tool to be installed in a specific location.
 Some applications (like Maya) are generally installed in common locations (though can be installed on a network) where others are much more flexible.
 It is suggested that you review the .env files for the tools you may want to use to review the expected location.

 We've tried hard to keep all off the tools installed under `PG_SW_BASE` using the vendors name and then product version.
 Although this may be slightly non-standard the benefits greatly outweigh any downside.